-- The regulatory approval processes of the FDA, European Medicines Agency ("EMA") and comparable foreign regulatory authorities are lengthy and inherently unpredictable.
-If we are ultimately unable to obtain regulatory approval for our product candidates, we will be unable to generate product revenue. - We currently conduct clinical trials outside the United States, and the FDA, EMA and applicable foreign regulatory authorities may not accept data from such trials. - Healthcare legislative measures aimed at reducing healthcare costs may have a material adverse effect on our business and results of operations. - Our business is subject to complex and evolving U.S. and foreign laws and regulations, information security policies and contractual obligations relating to privacy and data protection.
+- The regulatory approval processes of the FDA, European Medicines Agency ("EMA") and comparable foreign regulatory authorities are lengthy, time consuming, and inherently unpredictable.
+If we are ultimately unable to obtain regulatory approval for our product candidates, we will be unable to generate product revenue. - We currently conduct clinical trials outside the United States, and the FDA, EMA and applicable foreign regulatory authorities may not accept data from such trials. - To the extent we seek orphan drug designation for any of our product candidates, we may be unable to obtain such designations or to maintain the benefits associated with orphan drug status. - Healthcare legislative measures aimed at reducing healthcare costs may have a material adverse effect on our business and results of operations. - Our business is subject to complex and evolving U.S. and foreign laws and regulations, information security policies, and contractual obligations relating to privacy and data protection.